OpenwaterHealth/opw_phantoms/README.md

 We welcome contributions from the community.
 If you have ideas for improvements or find any issues, please open an issue or submit a pull request.

-Before contributing, please read our Contributing Guidelines.
+Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the AGPLv3 License - see the LICENSE file for details.
+This project is licensed under the AGPLv3 License - see the [License](LICENSE.md) file for details.